DWTlab/Comet/README.md

-# Comet: Your Friendly Neighborhood Command-Running Sidekick
+# Comet: Your Personal Command-Logging Time Machine

-Greetings, Earthling!
-Welcome to Comet, the script that's so simple, your cat could probably use it (no offense to your cat).
+Welcome to Comet, the script that's like a flight recorder for your command line—and so simple, your cat could probably use it (no offense to your cat).
+Ever run a command and wish you had a snapshot of the output from last week?
+Or maybe you want to spy on a webpage to see when it *finally* changes?
+Comet is your go-to gadget for this kind of digital time-travel.

-Ever find yourself running the same command over and over, like a hamster on a wheel?
-And then you have to copy the output, save it somewhere, and maybe even push it to GitHub?
-Sounds like a job for a robot.
-Or, even better, a Comet!
+In a nutshell, Comet runs a command for you, saves the output to a file, and—here's the cool part—pushes it to a GitHub repository.
+This creates a neat, versioned history of... well, whatever you want!
+It's automation for the curious, the meticulous, and anyone who thinks `copy-paste` is a chore.

 ## So, What's This Comet Thing Anyway?